sizhuoliu/ReSiDe/README.md

 python ReSiDe-S.py
 ```

-Code for ReSiDe-M and data for MRXCAT and perfusion will be uploaded later
+Code for ReSiDe-M will be uploaded later